ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 Test suites verify the server-side and testable requirements listed in the requirement specification.
 Test suites call a protocol adapter to send and receive message between a protocol adapter and an SUT, and call an SUT control adapter to change the SUT state.
-Test suites consist of a series of test cases that are categorized into several scenarios.
+A test suite consists of a series of test cases that are categorized into several scenarios.

 ### MS-ASAIRS